Sharonevv/Data-Analysis-Portfolio/week1/notes.md

 ## Key Takeaways
-- `SELECT column FROM table;` is the core of retrieving data.
+- I learned about `SELECT column FROM table;` is the core of retrieving data.
 - `WHERE` filters rows based on conditions.
 - Text matching can use:
   - `=` for exact matches